 c.
-Leave of Absence
+Leave of absence

-U.S. students are eligible to take up to a one-year leave of absence in accordance with Southwestern leave of absence policy.
-(See the section on Incompletes in the Academic Policies and Procedures for more information.)
-International students may be eligible to take a single one-semester leave of absence, but only in accordance with current U.S. immigration law and as authorized by the Southwestern SEVIS Designated School Officer (DSO) and the LL.M. program director, and based upon situations approved by SEVIS (Student Exchange Visitor Information System).
-Strict requirements to leave the country and return would be applicable, so students are advised to consult with the program director and DSO before attempting a gap in LL.M. study.
+U.S. students can take up to a one-year leave of absence per Southwestern's leave of absence policy.
+International students may be eligible to take a single one-semester leave of absence, but only following current U.S. immigration law and as authorized by the Southwestern SEVIS Designated School Officer (DSO) and the LL.M. program director, and based upon situations approved by SEVIS (Student Exchange Visitor Information System).
+Strict requirements to leave the country and return would be applicable, so students are advised to consult with the program director and DSO before attempting a gap in their LL.M. study.

 d.
-Grading, Academic Success, and Bar Eligibility
+Grading, academic success, and bar eligibility